McConnell not ruling out witnesses in impeachment trial

 “We haven’t ruled out witnesses,” McConnell said Monday in an interview with “Fox and Friends.”
 “We’ve said let’s handle this case just like we did with President Clinton.
 Fair is fair.”

-That trial featured a 100-0 vote on arrangements that established two weeks of presentations and argument before a partisan tally in which then-minority Republicans called a limited number of witnesses.
+That trial featured a 100-0 vote on arrangements that established two weeks of presentations and argument before a partisan tally in which Republicans, who held the majority, called a limited number of witnesses.
 But Democrats now would need Republican votes to secure witness testimony — and Republicans believe they have the votes to eventually block those requests.

+In a letter Monday to all Senators, Schumer argued that the circumstances in the Trump trial are different from that of Clinton, who was impeached after a lengthy independent counsel investigation in which witnesses had already testified numerous times under oath.
+Schumer rejected the Clinton model, saying waiting until after the presentations to decide on witnesses would “foreclose the possibility of obtaining such evidence because it will be too late.”

+Schumer also demanded that the Senate, in addition to receiving testimony, also compel the Trump administration to turn over documents and emails relevant to the case, including on the decision to withhold military assistance from Ukraine.

 Meanwhile, the White House is projecting confidence that it will prevail in a constitutional spat with Democrats.
 House Speaker Nancy Pelosi has delayed sending the articles of impeachment to the Senate in hopes of giving Schumer more leverage in talks with McConnell.
 But the White House believes Pelosi won’t be able to hold out much longer.

 “She will yield.
-There’s no way she can hold this position,” Marc Short, the chief of staff to Vice President Mike Pence, said Sunday.
+There’s no way she can hold this position,” Marc Short, the chief of staff to Vice President Mike Pence, told “Fox News Sunday.”
 “We think her case is going nowhere.’’

 The impasse between the Senate leaders leaves open the possibility of a protracted delay until the articles are delivered.